Masaki-Morimoto/CNN-MLP_and_CNN-AE-network-structure-with-supplemental-scalar-inputs/README.md

 For citations, please use the reference below:

-Masaki Morimoto, Kai Fukami, Kai Zhang, Aditya, G. Nair, and Koji Fukagata "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," arXiv:2101.02535 (2020).
+Masaki Morimoto, Kai Fukami, Kai Zhang, Aditya, G. Nair, and Koji Fukagata "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," Theor.
+Comput.
+Fluid Dyn.
+(2021) (https://doi.org/10.1007/s00162-021-00580-0).

 Authors provide no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.